Raj4478/SuperStore-Data-Analysis-Project/README.md

 ![As Discount increases Profit Decreases](https://github.com/Raj4478/Data-Analysis-Project/assets/132039556/5736d4d8-05ae-4e06-a8bf-97e655db6433)

-## The above data is arranged on the basis of people with most sales to least ones.However, it is seen that Sean miller who has the most sales has a loss of $1981, the reason being excessive amount of discount upto 37 percent .
+## The above data is arranged on the basis of people with most sales to least ones.However, it is seen that Sean miller who has the most sales has a loss of $1981, the reason being excessive amount of discount upto 37 percent and the top performer is Tamara chand with profit of $ 8983 and discount of 14 percent.